wdporter/i-am-that-vuepress/51-be-indifferent-to-pain-and-pleasure/readme.md

 their mind quiet.
-They repeat formulas, sing, pray, breathe forcibly or gently, shake, rotate, concentrate, meditate, chase trances, cultivate virtues — working all the time, in order to cease working, cease chasing, cease moveïng.
+They repeat formulas, sing, pray, breathe forcibly or gently, shake, rotate, concentrate, meditate, chase trances, cultivate virtues — working all the time, in order to cease working, cease chasing, cease moving.
 Were it not so tragic, it would be ridiculous.

 **M:**&ensp;The mind exists in two states: as water and as honey.
 The water vibrates at the least disturbance, while the honey, however disturbed, returns